eddieantonio/cmput296/lab-9.md

  #.
 Use the `leopard` application to query the `iguana` application's
     user API using the three authentication methods: no authentication, HTTP Basic, and HTTP Token.
+Use the username and password for the superuser you created for the `iguana` application.

 # Hints

-Examine the source of the Leopard app!
+Examine the source of the `leopard` app!
 Particularly `consumer/views.py`.

 # Questions